Help individuals & families by connecting them with essential resources & services.

-The NAMI HelpLine is a free, nationwide peer-support service providing information, resource referrals and support to people living with a mental health conditions, their family members and caregivers, mental health providers and the public.
+The NAMI HelpLine is a free, nationwide peer-support service providing information, resource referrals and support to people living with a mental health condition, their family members and caregivers, mental health providers and the public.
 HelpLine staff and volunteers are experienced, well-trained and able to provide guidance.

 Unfortunately, the NAMI HelpLine is unable to provide mental health counseling, advice, personal advocacy or referrals to mental health providers or lawyers.
 The NAMI HelpLine does not provide individual casework, legal representations or any type of individual advocacy.

 The NAMI HelpLine is not a hot line, crisis line or suicide prevention line.
 If you or someone you know is experiencing a crisis, please see the resources below.